PavanRangani/docs/docs/prd/views/requirement.md

 ## Grant Scheduled Payment Detail page

-- Shows all grants payments of all families whose payment status is Pending
+- Shows all grants payments of all Current families whose payment status is Pending.
 - Allows to filter records using date

 ### UI Requirement